 - Blueprints for Healthy Youth Development: Blueprints makes it easy to match children’s strengths and needs to cost-effective, evidence-based programs designed to help.

-- Public financing strategies: Cities and states can use these strategies to map current program investments and generate or secure sustainable sources of funding for new effective programs.
+- Public financing strategies: Cities and states can use these strategies with a strategic financing toolkit to map current program investments and generate or secure sustainable sources of funding for new effective programs.

-The Casey Foundation partnered with the Providence Children and Youth Cabinet (CYC) to formally launch Evidence2Success in July 2012.
-In September 2013, more than 55 CYC and community members came together to set priorities for kids’ healthy development: helping young people regulate their emotions and reducing anxiety and depression, chronic absenteeism and delinquency.
-Decisions were based on survey results from nearly 6,000 middle and high school students in the Providence Public School District.
+The Casey Foundation partnered with the Providence Children & Youth Cabinet (CYC) to formally launch Evidence2Success in July 2012.
+More than 55 CYC and community members from the two participating neighborhoods — South Providence/Elmwood and West End — came together to set priority outcomes for kids’ healthy development: chronic absenteeism, suspension, anxiety and depression, emotional regulation and delinquency.
+These priorities — collaboratively selected by public systems and communities — were based on the results of the Youth Experience Survey of nearly 6,000 middle and high school students in the Providence Public School District.

 Through testing and evaluation, Evidence2Success aims to demonstrate that cities can improve young people’s well-being at the community level by investing in evidence-based programs:

 - Form partnerships that engage elected officials, public agencies and the community in working together to improve child well-being.